awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## Alarm States<a name="alarm-states"></a>

 An alarm has the following possible states:
-+ *`OK`*—The metric or expression is within the defined threshold\.
++ `OK` – The metric or expression is within the defined threshold\.
-+ *`ALARM`*—The metric or expression is outside of the defined threshold\.
++ `ALARM` – The metric or expression is outside of the defined threshold\.
-+ *`INSUFFICIENT_DATA`*—The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.
++ `INSUFFICIENT_DATA` – The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.

 ## Evaluating an Alarm<a name="alarm-evaluation"></a>

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
 + **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
-If you choose one minute as the period, there is one datapoint every minute\.
+If you choose one minute as the period, there is one data point every minute\.
 + **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state\.
-The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.
+The breaching data points don't have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.

 In the following figure, the alarm threshold is set to three units\.
 The alarm is configured to go to the `ALARM` state and both **Evaluation Period** and **Datapoints to Alarm** are 3\.
-That is, when all three datapoints in the most recent three consecutive periods are above the threshold, the alarm goes to the `ALARM` state\.
+That is, when all three data points in the most recent three consecutive periods are above the threshold, the alarm goes to the `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
 At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.

 ![\[Alarm threshold trigger alarm\]](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/images/alarm_graph.png)

-When you configure **Evaluation Period** and **Datapoints to Alarm** as different values, you are setting an "M out of N" alarm\. **Datapoints to Alarm** is \("M"\) and **Evaluation Period** is \("N"\)\.
-The evaluation interval is the number of datapoints multiplied by the period\.
-For example, if you configure 4 out of 5 datapoints with a period of 1 minute, the evaluation interval is 5 minutes\.
-If you configure 3 out of 3 datapoints with a period of 10 minutes, the evaluation interval is 30 minutes\.
+When you configure **Evaluation Period** and **Datapoints to Alarm** as different values, you're setting an "M out of N" alarm\. **Datapoints to Alarm** is \("M"\) and **Evaluation Period** is \("N"\)\.
+The evaluation interval is the number of data points multiplied by the period\.
+For example, if you configure 4 out of 5 data points with a period of 1 minute, the evaluation interval is 5 minutes\.
+If you configure 3 out of 3 data points with a period of 10 minutes, the evaluation interval is 30 minutes\.

 ## Configuring How CloudWatch Alarms Treat Missing Data<a name="alarms-and-missing-data"></a>

-Sometimes some data points for a metric with an alarm do not get reported to CloudWatch\.
+Sometimes some data points for a metric with an alarm don't get reported to CloudWatch\.
 For example, this can happen when a connection is lost, a server goes down, or when a metric reports data only intermittently by design\.

 CloudWatch enables you to specify how to treat missing data points when evaluating an alarm\.
 This can help you configure your alarm to go to the `ALARM` state when appropriate for the type of data being monitored\.
-You can avoid false positives when missing data does not indicate a problem\.
+You can avoid false positives when missing data doesn't indicate a problem\.

 Similar to how each alarm is always in one of three states, each specific data point reported to CloudWatch falls under one of three categories:
 + Not breaching \(within the threshold\)